 One way to work around market timing is to invest smaller amounts often, rather than a lump sum in one go.
 This strategy can be particularly beneficial during a time of turbulence and uncertainty.

 Pound cost averaging is a technique where you make investments on a regular basis and therefore average the price you pay for the total investment over time.

-Let’s assume that an investor wanted to increase their exposure to the UK equity market by investing £13,000 in a UK stock ETF from June 2017.
+Let’s assume that an investor wants to increase their exposure to the UK equity market by investing £13,000 in a UK stock ETF from June 2017.
 The investor can either invest the lump sum at the start of the period, or choose to make monthly contributions in equal tranches at the start of each month over the next year to average out the purchasing cost.

-By making monthly contributions whilst investing in a volatile and falling market, such as in the early start of 2018, the investor bought more shares at a lower price (£6.25 per share and 2,081 shares in total).
+By making monthly contributions whilst investing in a volatile and falling market, such as in the early start of 2018, the investor buys more shares at a lower price (£6.25 per share and 2,081 shares in total).

 However, making regular investments over time in a rising market can also lead to a higher average cost of purchase compared to investing the lump sum at the start.